-If you like chocolate, truffles and drinking some of the world’s best red wine while gazing out over the alps, Piemonte is the place for you.
+If you like chocolate, truffles and drinking some of the world’s best red wine while gazing out over the alps, Piedmont is the place for you.

-All it took was the wine harvest in September 2019, the charm of the elegant capital city Turin, and a handsome Italiano to make me fall for the region.
-Bordering both France and Switzerland, Piemonte is famed for its wines, elegance and mountains.
+All it took was a wine harvest, the charm of the elegant capital city Turin, and a handsome Italiano to make me fall for the region.
+Bordering both France and Switzerland, Piedmont is famed for its wines, elegance and mountains.
 Home to the Royal family of Savoy for centuries, a trip here can take you from grand palaces to the mountainous Alps, with a stop for a glass of Barolo on the way.

-Discover 8 experiences you can’t miss in Piemonte!
+Discover 8 experiences you can’t miss in Piedmont!